 Support and technical know-how if you self-publish

 More and more people are deciding to publish their books themselves.
 Even authors who have published previously with traditional houses are now choosing this route.
-But self-publishing isn’t as simple as it sounds.
+Helping authors “self-publish” is a specialty of mine, but it is not the right route for everyone.
+If we do decide it is an appropriate route for you, I can help you every step of the way—self-publishing a quality book isn’t as simple as it sounds.
 I have witnessed too many authors produce a book that could have been very good, but that was not taken seriously.
-Instead, because it was unprofessionally produced or positioned badly, it sat on Amazon, bookstores wouldn’t carry it, and readers did not buy it.
+Instead, because it was unprofessionally produced, or positioned badly, it sat on Amazon, bookstores wouldn’t carry it, and readers did not buy it.
 This avoidable disappointment really is what has inspired me most to offer my help to authors.
-Manifest Identity can help you get the highest quality product possible—as good as or better than mainstream published books—and still retain control over your book.
-It’s my specialty.
+Manifest Identity can help you get the highest quality product possible—as good as or better than mainstream published books—yet it will still be completely your book.
 Read more about Self-Publishing Services.

 What about marketing?